Center for Voice & Swallowing

 Vocal Cord Dysfunction Study - Looking for Participants

-We are looking for people age 15 or older who suffer from shortness of breath or a diagnosis of Vocal Cord Dysfunction.
+We are looking for people age 15 or older who suffer from: asthma, shortness of breath due to exercise or stress, or a diagnosis of Vocal Cord Dysfunction.
 Learn more

 The Department of Otolaryngology at Boston Medical Center is affiliated with the Boston University School of Medicine.
 To learn more about our educational and research activities, please visit the Department of Otolaryngology’s main website.